Baritone Guitar Guide: What You NEED To Know

-In 2019, Snarky Puppy’s Mark Lettieri released a baritone-centric solo album, Deep: The Baritone Sessions.
-Since then, he has since played baritone guitar in Vulfpeck side-project The Fearless Flyers, and brought a new wave of popularity to the instrument among funk players.
+In 2019, Snarky Puppy's Mark Lettieri released a baritone-centric solo album, Deep: The Baritone Sessions.
+Since then, he has since played both standard guitar and baritone guitar in Vulfpeck side-project The Fearless Flyers, and brought a new wave of popularity to the instrument among funk players.

 Picture: Albert Bouchard and his Sidejack Baritone DLX

 Thanks to our wide range of models, Eastwood Guitars is the leading manufacturer of baritone guitars in the market today, and we currently offer both semi-hollow and solid body models - including the resonator-equiped Delta-6 Baritone, and others across multiple product lines: Sidejack, Airline, Rivolta, Eastwood Classic, and our Eastwood Artist Series.

 All of our baritone guitars incorporate modern manufacturing and design techniques to deliver matchless electric instruments, built to last, and ready for the studio and stage.

 What are you waiting for?
 Time to join the baritone guitar revolution!